Inside The Minds Of Fraudsters Like The Parents In The College Admissions Scandal

 To be fair, the entire collegiate system, which gives wealthier families who donate money to schools a leg up in the application process, is worthy of critique, Dr. Baker says.
 But people who openly ride on donations are at least doing something legal that they don’t need to hide, she adds.
 "We might all be doing legal things that are actually not optimal, but this is just not the same as deliberately trying to break the rules that you know most everyone else abides by," she says.

 Time will tell what will come of the parents charged in this college bribery scandal.
-So far, Loughlin has been released on a $1 million bail, while Huffman's bail was $250,000.
+So far, Loughlin has been released on a $1 million USD bail, while Huffman's bail was $250,000 USD.
 For these parents, it seems the only thing more expensive than paying for their kid's future is repairing their own.

 Advertisement